Mindful Gym Tips to Get Past the Ditch of Mediocrity

 Probiotics are the natural and very beneficial bacteria found in your gut, which plays a vital role in keeping us healthy.
 Taking probiotics will reinforce the beneficial bacteria in the body known as lactobacilli and bifid bacteria; in turn, it will support your metabolism by ensuring that the foods you are eating is being broken down and absorbed by the body.
 This will give you the energy you need to get through your workouts and improve your overall body composition.
 Natren probiotics are 100% potency guaranteed; they are produced using the proprietary Trenev Process®; it is a 3 in 1 capsule containing a proprietary oil matrix for maximum intestinal delivery.

 Use these freshly harvested certified organic beets to enhance exercise performance and overall wellbeing.
 What they do: Cleanses and aids in proper liver function; natural diuretic; encourages muscle performance and cardiovascular health during exercise; great source of vitamin C and iron.

-Carnitine is an amino acid made from lysine and methionine and combined with Omega-3 fish oil does wonder for metabolizing fat and raising energy levels in the body; When you combine both you are increasing your overall work capacity in the gym, increasing athletic performance and speeding up your recovery.
+Carnitine is an amino acid made from lysine and methionine and combined with an Omega-3 fish oil does wonders for metabolizing fat and raising energy levels in the body; When you combine both you are increasing your overall work capacity in the gym, increasing athletic performance and speeding up your recovery.
 Both will improve brain function and prevent oxidative stress that leads to longer health problems such as diabetes, cardiovascular disease and chronic inflammation.